-PIANOFEST returns to St. Luke’s on August 18, 2021, with two concerts in one day!
+PIANOFEST returned to St. Luke’s on August 18, 2021, with two concerts in one day!

 I am very excited to share with you Pianofest's vision for our upcoming 2021 summer season.
-After a year away, Pianofest is returning for a four-week season starting in August at the Avram Theater, St. Luke’s Episcopalian Church and other venues, in front of live audiences.
+After a year away, Pianofest is returning to St. Luke’s Episcopalian Church in front of live audiences.
 Unlike previous summers, the performers will be drawn from distinguished Pianofest alumni, and the size of the audiences will be limited by C.D.C. protocols.

 This new model will allow us to return to some sense of normalcy - and give all the Pianofest family optimism and hope for an eventual full return to educational and performance standards of previous years.